Love Tracks (Gloria Gaynor album)

 Love Tracks is the sixth studio album by Gloria Gaynor, released in November 1978 on Polydor Records.
+It reached number four on the US Billboard 200 and includes Gaynor's biggest hit single "I Will Survive".

 History

-Love Tracks includes her million-selling #1 hit single "I Will Survive" which originally started out as the b-side to the album's first single, a cover of Clout's "Substitute" before it was flipped.
+Love Tracks includes her million-selling number-one single "I Will Survive", which originally started out as the B-side to the album's first single, a cover of Clout's "Substitute" before it was flipped.
 (The 12" single was quickly deleted and the 4:56 album version was replaced with the 8:01 12" version in order to sell more albums).

-The song "Anybody Wanna Party" also became a hit, becoming a top 20 hit on the club/dance chart, as well as peaking at #16 on the R&B chart.
+The song "Anybody Wanna Party?" also became a hit, becoming a top-20 hit on the club/dance chart, as well as peaking at number 16 on the R&B chart.

 The album was remastered and reissued with bonus tracks in 2013 by Big Break Records.

+Critical reception

+The Bay State Banner wrote that "'I Will Survive' is arresting black pop, sung with directness and conviction that reflects personal triumph...
+Gaynor has never sounded this confident or inspired."